NARUTOfzr/ZNP-Robin-Nano-V1.2-V1.3/README.md

 ## Firmware version description
-- Please check the screen print on the motherboard to confirm the motherboard model and the required firmware type.
+- Please check the model version marked on the motherboard to confirm the motherboard model and the required firmware.

 ### ZNP_Robin_Nano_V1.2 Firmware
 - V1.0.4